-Some Advisory Progeny sort through
+Some Advisory Progeny sort through a few family books. |

 What manner of Book sustains the Life of Thought?––The story discloses no more than that they were intelligent girls, probably the children of intelligent parents.
 But that is enough for our purpose.
 The question resolves itself into––What manner of book will find its way with upheaving effect into the mind of an intelligent boy or girl?
 We need not ask what the girl or boy likes.
 She very often likes the twaddle of goody-goody story books, (emphasis mine, WC) he likes condiments, highly-spiced tales of adventure.
 We are all capable of liking mental food of a poor quality and a titillating nature; and possibly such food is good for us when our minds are in need of an elbow-chair; but our spiritual life is sustained on other stuff, whether we be boys or girls, men or women.
 By spiritual I mean that which is not corporeal; and which, for convenience sake, we call by various names––the life of thought, the life of feeling, the life of the soul.